GovTechSG/innersource-documentation/how-to-innersource.md

 get the job done quickly.
 They might even be able to teach you some things.
 This approach plays out in the open source world all the time.

-### What if we allow a team to go forward with a Merge Request, and the end result is not to our liking?
+### What if we allow a team to go forward with a Merge Request, and the end result is not to our liking? <!-- {docsify-ignore} -->

 Try to work with the contributing team early to achieve something you can all accept.
 Remember, part of this is on you communicating with the